Any ‘first’ special occasion can be difficult to cope with when you’re bereaved.

 It’s generally better to know ahead of time how you’ll spend the day rather than face into it with any plan.
 Even if you decide to change your plan, or find it no longer suits you, you’re taking control of the day rather than allowing it to control you.

-Understanding your grief
+Understanding your Grief at Christmas

 There is something about Christmas that tends to make us emotional.